 Vernal and atopic keratoconjunctivitis

-Although these two conditions have many similarities, atopic keratoconjunctivitis affects older males with a history of atopic dermatitis.
+Although these two conditions have many similarities, atopic keratoconjunctivitis affects older males with a history of atopic dermatitis or eczema.

 Symptoms typically occur year-round but can worsen during different parts of the year.
 Symptoms include: